awslabs/aws-sdk-swift/reference/0.x/AWSDevOpsGuru/DevOpsGuruClientProtocol.md

 func describeInsight(input: DescribeInsightInput, completion: @escaping (ClientRuntime.SdkResult<DescribeInsightOutputResponse, DescribeInsightOutputError>) -> Void)
 ```

-### describeResourceCollectionHealth(input:​completion:​)
+### describeResourceCollectionHealth(input:completion:)

-Returns the number of open proactive insights, open reactive insights, and the Mean Time to Recover (MTTR) for all closed insights in
-resource collections in your account.
+Returns the number of open proactive insights, open reactive insights, and the Mean Time to Recover (MTTR) for all closed insights in resource collections in your account.
 You specify the type of AWS resources collection.
 The one type of AWS resource collection supported is AWS CloudFormation stacks.
-DevOps Guru can be configured to analyze
-only the AWS resources that are defined in the stacks.
+DevOps Guru can be configured to analyze only the AWS resources that are defined in the stacks.
 You can specify up to 500 AWS CloudFormation stacks.

 ``` swift
 func describeResourceCollectionHealth(input: DescribeResourceCollectionHealthInput, completion: @escaping (ClientRuntime.SdkResult<DescribeResourceCollectionHealthOutputResponse, DescribeResourceCollectionHealthOutputError>) -> Void)
 ```

-### describeServiceIntegration(input:​completion:​)
+### describeServiceIntegration(input:completion:)

 Returns the integration status of services that are integrated with DevOps Guru.
-The one service that can be integrated with DevOps Guru
-is AWS Systems Manager, which can be used to create an OpsItem for each generated insight.
+The one service that can be integrated with DevOps Guru is AWS Systems Manager, which can be used to create an OpsItem for each generated insight.

 ``` swift
 func describeServiceIntegration(input: DescribeServiceIntegrationInput, completion: @escaping (ClientRuntime.SdkResult<DescribeServiceIntegrationOutputResponse, DescribeServiceIntegrationOutputError>) -> Void)
 ```

-### getCostEstimation(input:​completion:​)
+### getCostEstimation(input:completion:)

 Returns an estimate of the monthly cost for DevOps Guru to analyze your AWS resources.
-For more information,
-see <a href="https:​//docs.aws.amazon.com/devops-guru/latest/userguide/cost-estimate.html">Estimate your
-Amazon DevOps Guru costs and
+For more information, see [Estimate your Amazon DevOps Guru costs](https://docs.aws.amazon.com/devops-guru/latest/userguide/cost-estimate.html) and [Amazon DevOps Guru pricing](http://aws.amazon.com/devops-guru/pricing/).
-<a href="http:​//aws.amazon.com/devops-guru/pricing/">Amazon DevOps Guru pricing.

 ``` swift
 func getCostEstimation(input: GetCostEstimationInput, completion: @escaping (ClientRuntime.SdkResult<GetCostEstimationOutputResponse, GetCostEstimationOutputError>) -> Void)
 ```

-### getResourceCollection(input:​completion:​)
+### getResourceCollection(input:completion:)

 Returns lists AWS resources that are of the specified resource collection type.
 The one type of AWS resource collection supported is AWS CloudFormation stacks.
-DevOps Guru can be configured to analyze
-only the AWS resources that are defined in the stacks.
+DevOps Guru can be configured to analyze only the AWS resources that are defined in the stacks.
 You can specify up to 500 AWS CloudFormation stacks.

 ``` swift
 func getResourceCollection(input: GetResourceCollectionInput, completion: @escaping (ClientRuntime.SdkResult<GetResourceCollectionOutputResponse, GetResourceCollectionOutputError>) -> Void)
 ```

-### listAnomaliesForInsight(input:​completion:​)
+### listAnomaliesForInsight(input:completion:)

 Returns a list of the anomalies that belong to an insight that you specify using its ID.